apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/introduction.md

 even though they violate many of the requirements.
-This is why, although Hadoop can read and write data in an object store, the two which Hadoop ships with direct support for &mdash; Amazon S3 and OpenStack Swift &mdash; cannot be used as direct replacement for HDFS.
+This is why, although Hadoop can read and write data in an object store, the two which Hadoop ships with direct support for &mdash; Amazon S3 and OpenStack Swift &mdash; cannot be used as direct replacements for HDFS.

 *What is an Object Store?*